German officials hope COVID-19 third wave has crested

 “Two to three days is not a trend.
 It is a good signal but what is decisive is to make a trend out of it,” he said, adding nearly 1.1 million people were vaccinated on Wednesday, more than 1% of the population and more than on any other day so far.

-Germany’s seven-day average of coronavirus cases per 100,000 people fell on Thursday for the third day in a row to 155 - its lowest level in two weeks, data from the Robert Koch Institute (RKI) for infectious diseases showed.
+Germany’s seven-day average of coronavirus cases per 100,000 people fell on Thursday for the third consecutive day to 155 - its lowest level in two weeks, data from the Robert Koch Institute (RKI) for infectious diseases showed.

-The incidence figure - a key metric used by the German government to determine when to tighten or ease lockdowns - hit 169 on Monday, but has fallen each day since then.
-The last time it was under 160 was on April 14, when the incidence was 153.
+The figure - a metric used by the German government to determine when to tighten or ease lockdowns - hit 169 on Monday, but has fallen each day since.
+The last time it was under 160 was on April 14, when it was 153 per 100,000 people.

 RKI President Lothar Wieler cautioned that the pandemic would not be over until it was under control around the world, noting that global cases had risen 24% in the last week.